hemangandhi/board-game-lang/pl-details.md

 -- I'm too lazy to write this out
 ```

+# Things that Should be Easy

+- Adding enums: typed symbols.
+- Defaults like decks, hands, and turns.

 # Gotchas and TODOs

 - The bot-outputting backend needs to know what information
   players have.
 Note also that it would have to condition on
   the player it's playing for asymmetric games.
+- Are the turns and notion of players built-in?
+  - What other built-ins are there?
+  - Are decks, hands, and turns better off as libraries?
+    - Also, since some games to let players interrupt turns.